akda5id/sw2iphone/README.md

 8) Alternatively to 7, you can also track and delete tracks from iTunes on your own, perhaps with a smart playlist.
 Either method works fine, on the next `sw2iphone -s` we will detect the removed tracks.
 9) Optionally after 7, or 8, you can run `sw2iphone -s --clean`.
 This will remove any transcoded (mp3 conversions of FLAC files) that we created from disk.

 iTunes ignores files that it already knows about when you import a playlist, so feel free to export playlists using `-e` as many times over as you like, even if most of the files are duplicates. (iTunes will create a duplicate play**list** though, so you will need to clean up old playlists on iTunes before bringing it in again.)
 I have a smart playlist in Swinsian for unplayed and unrated songs, and continuously export that, and bring it to my phone.
-Then as they get played and rated, the `-s` syncs back to Swinsian dropping those files from that playlist, which I export back to iTunes again, ad nauseam.
+Then as they get played and rated, the `-s` syncs back to Swinsian, which drops those files from that playlist, which I export back to iTunes again, ad nauseam.

 Note that if you delete files from iTunes, you **must** run a `sw2iphone -s` *before* adding them back, otherwise we will potentially lose playcounts.